-This is a constantly evolving area of law that is far from settled.
-Which is why, if you are dealing with immigration issues, you should contact a skilled immigration attorney who can help you navigate through the system.
-Not sure where to find one?
-We've got you covered.
-Speak with a local immigration lawyer today and get a free case review.
+Immigration is a constantly evolving area of law that is far from settled.
+Thus, if you're dealing with immigration issues, you should contact a skilled immigration attorney who can help you navigate through the system.

 Contact a qualified immigration attorney to help you get the best results possible.